sgp22/website/README.md

 present so you do not need to constantly export vars.
 Notice the `export S3_STORAGE=True`, if you want to upload to the local host, then set it to `False`.

+**Security** You need to have your IP whitelisted to be able to sync your database for security reasons.

 ```bash
 AWS_ACCESS_KEY_ID=<AWS_ACCESS_KEY_ID>
 AWS_SECRET_ACCESS_KEY=<AWS_SECRET_ACCESS_KEY>